LeaoMartelo2/wireframe_game/README.md

 | (Other)       | Used to represent generic data in the board                          |

+### The Scene layout

-This structure allows you to have multiple scenes, each with a different level and even scene specific code \
+This structure allows you to have multiple scenes and they behave differently between eachother.\
+Each scene can hold a level and data related to it.
+This way you can think of each scene as a different map you load in.

+### Why is the player a member of the Scene manager?

-The Player being a child of the Scene Manager instead of the current running scene, allows to have player data to be persistent between scenes,\
-otherwise you would have a different player instance for each scene, or need to create player copies, that would frequently get out of sync.\
+The Player being a child of the Scene Manager instead of the current running scene, allows to easily have player data be persistent between scenes otherwise you would have a need to create player copies, that would frequently get out of sync and get hard to manage.\
-Doing it this way, in the other hand, allows you to just pass down a pointer of the player instance at the manager.\
+Doing it this way, in the other hand, allows you to just pass down a pointer of the player instance at the manager.

 ## Logging